vipulyaara/Kafka/README.md

 # Kafka
-An app for browsing and listening to classic and modern literature in more than 100 languages.

 Currently in process of content curation in order to build our own CMS with Firebase.
 We have more than 5 million audio content (about 20% is popular/usable) available in more than 100 languages, all free.